afern1293/alpaca-worker-proficile-example/README.md

 export APCA_API_KEY_ID=xxx
 export APCA_API_SECRET_KEY=yyy
 ```
+Now you can choose to deploy from the heroku tab.
+Navigate to Deploy and link your github repo.
+Choose to deploy from the master branch and click deploy.

 After deployment navigate over to the Resources tab.
 Here you will see a line that states
 `worker pylivetrader run -f reversion.py --data-frequency minute -b paper` followed by a switch, dollar amount, and pen.